View Mary Torrison's Obituary on HTRNews.com and share memories

 Mary "Grace" Torrison

+She was preceded in death by her parents: George and Blanche Schuh; siblings: George Schuh, Elizabeth (Sis) Hartsworm, Hal Schuh, Wally Schuh, Jack Schuh, Jim Schuh, Marge Pivonka, Chuck Schuh and Sue Peterson and in-laws: Marie Schuh, Keith Hartsworm, Delorse Schuh, Sylvia Schuh, Bobby Dornaus, Jim Lau, Mary Ann Schuh, Katie Schuh, Marvin Pivonka, Owen Peterson, Harriet (Steve) Shimon, and Thelma (Jerry) Scardaci.

+A very special thank you to Judy Evenson, Grace's friend and neighbor while living at Woodside Manor.
+Judy's help made it possible for Grace to live independently as long as possible.
+The family is so grateful to her.
+Thank you to the staff at Home Again for their compassionate and loving care.
+A sincere thanks to Dr. Rolf Poser for his excellent medical care and thank you to Heartland Hospice for assisting Grace at the end of her life.

-Funeral services will be held at 11:30 a.m. on Saturday, February 29, 2020 at St. Mary's Catholic Church, Clarks Mills.
-Officiating at the Mass of Christian Burial will be the Rev. Richard Klingeisen.
-Immediately after Mass, Grace will be laid to rest at St. Mary's Catholic Cemetery, Clarks Mills, with a lunch to follow in the school gymnasium.
+Funeral services were held at 11:30 a.m. on Saturday, February 29, 2020 at St. Mary's Catholic Church, Clarks Mills.
+Officiating at the Mass of Christian Burial was the Rev. Richard Klingeisen.
+Following Mass, Grace was laid to rest at St. Mary's Catholic Cemetery, Clarks Mills.

+Memorials in Grace's name can be made to St. Mary's Church and School and Heartland Hospice.

 Expressions of sympathy may be sent to the family by visiting www.pfefferfuneralhome.com

-The Pfeffer Funeral Home, Manitowoc, is assisting the Torrison family with funeral arrangements.
+The Pfeffer Funeral Home, Manitowoc, assisted the Torrison family with funeral arrangements.